-^{}The Investment Manager adopted and used a fair value methodology utilising unobservable inputs to estimate the fair value of certain Zimbabwean financial assets at 31 December 2019 and 31 December 2018.
+^{}The Investment Manager adopted and used a fair value methodology utilising unobservable inputs to estimate the fair value of one Zimbabwean financial assets at 31 December 2019.
 This valuation process is subjective and the results may vary according to the inputs and process applied.